idio-lang/DIPS/source/implementing-idio/evaluator/expansion.rst

       is a parameter to the template

-      Templates really only differ in that they are flagged as "expanders" internally so the evaluator can identify them, and that the value they return is itself evaluated in turn (we'll get to this!).
+      Templates really only differ in that they are flagged as *expanders* internally so the evaluator can identify them, and that the value they return is itself evaluated in turn (we'll get to this!).